WenqiJiang/wenqijiang.github.io/_pages/about.md

   - /about.html
 ---

-Hi there!
+Hi!
 My name is Wenqi Jiang.
-I am currently a third-year PhD student at ETH Zurich, where I am fortunate to be advised by [Gustavo Alonso](https://people.inf.ethz.ch/alonso/) and [Torsten Hoefler](https://htor.inf.ethz.ch/).
+I am currently a fourth-year PhD student at ETH Zurich, where I am fortunate to be advised by [Gustavo Alonso](https://people.inf.ethz.ch/alonso/) and [Torsten Hoefler](https://htor.inf.ethz.ch/).
 Prior to joining the [Systems Group at ETH Zurich](https://systems.ethz.ch/) in 2021, I received my Master degree from Columbia University and my Bachelor degree from Huazhong University of Science and Technology, both with honors.